chag16/material-ui-signin-advanced/README.md

 # material-ui-signin-advanced

-Material UI functionalities in single page
+Material UI functionalities in a single page
 1. Sign In
 2. Sign Up
 3. Forgot Password